 Your child will be learning his/her legal name, address, and phone number.
 Please notify me as soon as possible whenever any of the following changes:

-We don't have parties in the classroom but you are welcome to pass out cupcakes at lunch time (11:20) or if you are unable to be here, we will gladly pass them out for you.
+We don't have parties in the classroom but you are welcome to bring one cupcake for your child at lunch time (11:20) .

 We work very hard in Kindergarten.
 The children will learn the alphabet and their sounds, read color words & numbers words to 10, Wilson's 100 Kindergarten High Frequency words, count to 100, name numbers to at least 20, match sets to 0-20, and much, much, more!